hylo-lang/specification/spec.md

 2. The parameters declared in the signature of the function declaration containing a function implementation define the parameters of that implementation.

 3. All parameters of a function implementation are treated as immediate local bindings in that implementation, defined before its first statement.
-All parameters except `assign` parameters are alive before the first statement.
+All parameters except `set` parameters are alive before the first statement.
 Further:

     1. `sink` parameters are immutable and escapable; and

     2. `inout` parameters are mutable and escapable, and they must be alive at the end of every terminating execution path; and

-    3. `assign` parameters are dead and mutable, and they must be alive at the end of every terminating execution path.
+    3. `set` parameters are dead and mutable, and they must be alive at the end of every terminating execution path.

 4. The output type of a function implementation is the output type of the containing function declaration, unless it is an explicit `inout` method implementation (see Method implementations).
 A function implementation must have a return statement on every terminating execution path, unless the output type of the containing declaration is `()`.
 In that case, explicit return statements may be omitted.
 A function implementation must return an escapable object whose type is a subtype of the output type of the containing method declaration.